noahjames404/android-advancedrecyclerview/docs/wrapper-adapter/headers-footers.md

 When creating headers & footers, the [`AbstractHeaderFooterWrapperAdapter`]({{ library.repo_blob_base }}/library/src/main/java/com/h6ah4i/android/widget/advrecyclerview/headerfooter/AbstractHeaderFooterWrapperAdapter.java) can be a good alternative to the `ComposedAdapter`.
-This class provides simple way to creating a wrapper crass for headers & footers by implementing small number of methods.
+This class provides simple way to creating a wrapper class for headers & footers by implementing small number of methods.

 !!! tip "Just looking for a sample code?"